krishna57530/Dynamic-Pathfinding-Simulation/README.md

 ## 🛠 **How It Works:**

 1. The robot starts at the top-left corner of the grid.
-2. The robot calculates its path using the A\* algorithm to reach the goal at the bottom-right.
+2. The robot calculates its path using the D\* algorithm to reach the goal at the bottom-right.
 3. Random obstacles 🟫 are added periodically, forcing the robot to recalculate its path.
 4. Watch as the robot adapts in real-time to reach its destination without getting stuck!